buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!--

+The whole book may need to have references to ‘components’ removed.
+In the May, 2019 update to XD, Adobe changed its terminology and stopped using ‘symbols’ in favour of calling these ‘components’.
+GAH!

+It might lead to confusion if I refer to ‘components’ here, so I think I’m going to rename these groupings of elements to ‘modules’.
+In short this is a nightmare and I’m glad we picked it up now before the book was finished.

 I’ve used a naming convention in Chapters 2–4 (and later) that’s as follows:

 	Objects → Elements → Components → Pages → Flows